 York University has one of the largest and most distinguished History Departments on the North American continent.
 With nearly 40 full-time professors, complemented with a number of part-time instructors as well as teaching assistants, we offer a broader range of undergraduate History courses than most other universities across Canada or USA.

-We in the History Department believe that our 1000-level courses provide a uniquely rigorous training for our first year students and prepare well them for university work in History as well as for their future careers in academic and many other endeavours.
+We in the History Department believe that our 1000-level courses provide a uniquely rigorous training for our first year students.
+They prepare them for university work in History, for future careers in academia and for many other endeavours.

 Our 2000-level courses are introductory surveys of chronological and geographical fields within History.
-Our 3000-level courses go more deeply in each field, while the 4000-level courses are advanced analysis and research, including archival work, on specialized subjects.
+Our 3000-level courses delve more into each field, while the 4000-level courses are advanced analysis and research, including archival work, on specialized subjects.

 Note that 4000-level courses are restricted to 4th year (84+ credits) Honours students.